 - Receiving stolen property.

-Pets should not be on campus unless the teacher or principal has granted special permission.
-Please be aware that, pursuant to Orange County Ordinance 41.46, dogs are not to be on school grounds at any time.
+Pets should not be on campus unless the teacher or principal has been granted special permission.
+Please be aware that, according to Orange County Ordinance 41.46, dogs are not to be on school grounds at any time.
 Should you choose to bring your dog when walking your child to and from school, please wait for your child off school grounds.

 Playground and School Supervision

 Supervision by staff at entry points to our campus, in the parking lots, and on the playground is provided 10 minutes before school begins every day.
-For your child’s safety, students should not arrive on campus prior to 7:45 a.m.
-Upon arriving, all students in grades first through sixth report to the playground blacktop and line up for class in their assigned area.
+For your child’s safety, students should not arrive on campus before 7:45 a.m.
+Upon arriving, all students in grades first through the sixth report to the playground blacktop and line up for the class in their assigned area.
 Transitional Kindergarten and Kindergarten students must be accompanied by an adult and line up outside their classroom in their assigned area, and they are dismissed directly to their parent or guardian at dismissal.
 Students in grades first through sixth are dismissed from the outside door of the classroom to meet their parents, carpool, daycare provider, or walk home.

-After school supervision ends fifteen minutes after dismissal every day.
+After-school supervision ends fifteen minutes after dismissal every day.
 All students should leave campus within fifteen minutes after school unless other arrangements have been made or they are being directly supervised by a parent.
 No student will be kept after school without prior parental permission.

 Report Cards/ Parent Conferences

 Report cards are issued at the end of each trimester during the school year.
-During the first month of school, parents are invited to attend Back to School Night to learn about the grade level curriculum and instructional program for their child.
+During the first month of school, parents are invited to attend Back to School Night to learn about the grade-level curriculum and instructional program for their child.
 This evening is for adults only.
-A goal setting parent/teacher conference is held at the beginning of October to establish learning goals for each student.
+A goal-setting parent/teacher conference is held at the beginning of October to establish learning goals for each student.
 A second parent/teacher conference is scheduled in the spring for some students.
 Parents are encouraged to schedule conferences with the teacher anytime they feel there is a need during the school year.

 Safe Travel To and From School

 IUSD Board Policy only allows elementary children in grades third through sixth to ride their bicycles to school.
-Each bicycle must be in safe working order and be equipped with a lock and be parked in the bike racks.
+Each bicycle must be in safe working order and be equipped with a lock, and be parked in the bike racks.
 Bikes should be locked at all times when not in use.
 California law requires that all school-age bike riders wear safety helmets.
-Additionally, University Park students in grades third through sixth may ride skateboards or scooters to school if they are wearing a helmet and have the ability to lock it in the bike racks or have made arrangements with their teacher to keep it in the classroom while school is in session.
+Additionally, University Park students in grades third through sixth may ride skateboards or scooters to school if they are wearing a helmet and can lock it in the bike racks or have made arrangements with their teacher to keep it in the classroom while school is in session.
 Students in grades kindergarten through second may ride skateboards or scooters to school if they are wearing a helmet, are accompanied by an adult, and the adult takes home the scooter or skateboard.

-If your child will be walking, riding a bicycle, skateboard or a scooter to school, please discuss the safest route with your child.
-Bicyclists and pedestrians must use crosswalks and utilize the assistance of a crossing guard or staff member when provided.
+If your child will be walking, riding a bicycle, skateboard or scooter to school, please discuss the safest route with your child.
+Bicyclists and pedestrians must use crosswalks and the assistance of a crossing guard or staff member when provided.